 Power Integrations v.
 Fairchild Semiconductor International Inc. et al. (November 4, 2009, Northern District of California, 3:09-cv-05235-MMC): In 2009, PI sued Fairchild in the U.S. District Court for the Northern District of California, alleging that several of Fairchild's products infringe three of PI's patents.
 Fairchild filed counterclaims asserting that PI infringed two Fairchild patents.
 During the initial trial in this matter in 2014, a jury found that Fairchild willfully infringed two PI patents, awarded PI \$105.0 million in damages and found that PI did not infringe any Fairchild patent.
 In September 2014, the court granted a motion filed by Fairchild that sought to set aside the jury's determination that it acted willfully, and held that, as a matter of law, Fairchild's actions were not willful.
 In November 2014, in response to another post-trial motion filed by Fairchild, the trial court ruled that the jury lacked sufficient evidence on which to base its damages award and, consequently, vacated the \$105.0 million verdict and ordered a second trial on damages.
 The second damages trial was held in December 2015, in which a jury awarded PI \$139.8 million in damages.
 Fairchild filed a number of post-trial motions challenging the second damages verdict, but the court ruled against Fairchild on these motions and awarded PI approximately \$7.0 million in pre-judgment interest.
 Following the court's rulings on these issues, PI moved the court to reinstate the jury's willfulness finding and sought enhanced damages and attorneys' fees.
 On January 23, 2017, the court reinstated the jury's willful infringement finding, but denied PI's motion for enhanced damages and attorneys' fees in its entirety.
-The Company has filed a notice of appeal with the U.S. Court of Appeals for the Federal Circuit with respect to the current damages award as well as the 2014 verdict finding that PI's patents were infringed and valid.
-The appeal briefing is complete, and the parties are currently waiting for the Federal Circuit to schedule oral arguments.
-On May 26, 2017, the district court ordered Fairchild to obtain a bond for the judgment pending appeal, and on June 22, 2017, the district court accepted Fairchild's bond and stayed execution of judgment.
-All claims of the two PI patents found to be infringed by Fairchild and that support the damages verdict have since been determined to be unpatentable in several inter partes review administrative proceedings described below.
+The Company appealed the infringement and damages judgments, and in July 2018, the U.S. Court of Appeals for the Federal Circuit affirmed the judgment with respect to infringement of both PI patents but vacated the damages judgment because PI had presented legally insufficient evidence to support its damages claim.
+The appellate court thus remanded the case back to the lower court for a new trial on damages.
+In August 2018, PI requested that the Federal Circuit rehear, en banc, the issues of the vacated damages award, but this request was denied in September 2018.
+In December 2018, PI filed a petition for certiorari in the United States Supreme Court for review of the Federal Circuit's decision, to which the Company responded in January 2019.
+All claims of the two PI patents found to be infringed by Fairchild have since been determined to be unpatentable in several inter partes review administrative proceedings described below.
 The impact of the USPTO's unpatentability determinations on the district court judgment is uncertain at this stage of the proceedings.